1. Skip to content

 3. Skip to more DW sites

-On March 18, 1990, the Christian Democratic Union (CDU) emerged as the strongest party after elections to the East German parliament, the People's Chamber.
-The CDU laid claim to the offices of prime minister and parliamentary president.
+On March 18, 1990, the Christian Democratic Union (CDU) emerged as the strongest party after the election for the East German parliament, the People's Chamber.
+The conservative CDU laid claim to the offices of prime minister and parliamentary president.

 Until this time, Sabine Bergmann-Pohl had worked as a lung disease specialist in East Berlin.
 Since 1981, she'd been a member of the East German CDU and rose up the party hierarchy.

-After the March elections, Bergmann-Pohl became not only the president of the People's Chamber, but also head of the East German state following a constitutional amendment.
+After the March election, Bergmann-Pohl became not only the president of the People's Chamber, but also head of the East German state following a constitutional amendment.

-The majority of East German parliamentarians now began working towards implementing what most citizens of the GDR expected of them.
-But, as Sabine Bergmann-Pohl recalled, the parties differed widely over how to achieve this.
+The majority of East German parliamentarians now began working toward implementing what most citizens of the GDR expected of them.
+But, as Bergmann-Pohl later recalled, the parties differed widely over how to achieve this goal.

-"The civil liberties campaigners from Alliance '90/The Greens wanted a reformed GDR, while the Party of Democratic Socialism (PDS) wanted to cement the old standards," said Bergmann-Pohl.
+"The civil liberties campaigners from Alliance '90/The Greens wanted a reformed GDR, while the Party of Democratic Socialism (PDS) wanted to cement the old standards," she said.
 "The other parties, the CDU, SPD, the German Social Union, the Liberals and the Association of Democrats, wanted the dissolution of the GDR and reunification with the FRG."

-The election outcome had made a coalition between the CDU and the Liberals possible.
-But the tasks ahead were so big that Prime Minister Lothar de Maiziere also incorporated the second most powerful party, the Social Democrats, into the government.
+The election outcome in the East led to a coalition between the conservative CDU and the liberal Free Democratic Party (FDP).
+But the tasks ahead were so big that Premier Lothar de Maiziere also incorporated the second-most powerful party, the Social Democrats, into the government.

 The proceedings of the first democratically elected People's Chamber were often chaotic.
 Bergmann-Pohl put this down to the fact that almost two-thirds of the representatives, herself included, had no parliamentary experience.